-- 3.33 Meeting adjournment to consider Point of Order - 3.33.1 The Chairperson may adjourn the meeting to consider a point of order, but must otherwise rule upon it as soon as it is taken. - 3.33.2 The Chairperson must give reasons for his or her ruling. - 3.34 Disagreement with Chairperson's ruling - 3.34.1 Other than a ruling made by the Chairperson under clause 3.37, any Councillor may move a motion that the Chairperson's ruling be disagreed with. - 3.34.2 A motion to disagree with the Chairperson's ruling: - 3.34.2.1 must specify the ruling to be substituted for the Chairperson's ruling; - 3.34.2.2 must be considered in priority to any other business; and - 3.34.2.3 if carried, shall be acted upon instead of the ruling given by the Chairperson. - 3.35 Lodgement of question upon notice from Councillors - 3.35.1 A question upon notice must be in writing delivered to the Chief Executive Officer not less than four (4) hours prior to the scheduled time of any Ordinary Meeting. - 3.35.2 The Chief Executive Officer must, as far as it reasonably practicable, distribute the text of any question lodged in accordance with clause 3.35.1 to every Councillor present at the Ordinary Meeting prior to the commencement of that meeting. - 3.35.3 The Chairperson, Councillor or senior officer who is asked a question upon notice must answer that question at the meeting if he or she is able to do so.
+3.34 Meeting adjournment to consider Point of Order

+- 3.34.1 The Chairperson may adjourn the meeting to consider a point of order, but must otherwise rule upon it as soon as it is taken. - 3.34.2 The Chairperson must give reasons for his or her ruling.

+3.35 Disagreement with Chairperson's ruling

+- 3.35.1 Other than a ruling made by the Chairperson under clause 3.27, any Councillor may move a motion that the Chairperson's ruling be disagreed with. - 3.35.2 A motion to disagree with the Chairperson's ruling: - 3.35.2.1 must specify the ruling to be substituted for the Chairperson's ruling; - 3.35.2.2 must be considered in priority to any other business; and

+3.35.2.3 if carried, shall be acted upon instead of the ruling given by the Chairperson.

+3.36 Lodgement of question upon notice from Councillors

+- 3.36.1 A question upon notice must be in writing delivered to the Chief Executive Officer by midday on the day of the meeting - 3.36.2 The Chief Executive Officer must, as far as it reasonably practicable, distribute the text of any question lodged in accordance with clause 3.36.1 to every Councillor present at the Ordinary Meeting prior to the commencement of that meeting.

-- 3.35.4 If the Chairperson or Councillor is unable to provide an answer to the question upon notice at the meeting at which it is asked, he or she must answer the question at the next available meeting. - 3.35.5 If a senior officer is unable to provide an answer to a question upon notice at the meeting at which it is asked, the senior officer shall provide and circulate to all Councillors a written answer as soon as is practicable, but in any event not later than five business days after the meeting.
+- 3.36.3 The Chairperson, Councillor or senior officer who is asked a question upon notice must answer that question at the meeting if he or she is able to do so. - 3.36.4 If the Chairperson or Councillor is unable to provide an answer to the question upon notice at the meeting at which it is asked, he or she must answer the question at the next available meeting. - 3.36.5 If a senior officer is unable to provide an answer to a question upon notice at the meeting at which it is asked, the senior officer shall provide and circulate to all Councillors a written answer as soon as is practicable, but in any event not later than five business days after the meeting.
 The written answer must then be reproduced in the minutes of the Ordinary Meeting immediately following the meeting at which the relevant question was asked.

-3.36 Period available for questions
+3.37 Period available for questions